o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/resource-management.md

 ## Setup

-To set up a virtual environment and available environment variables, refer to AWS GameLift Gem's README located at `/Gems/AWSGameLift/cdk/README.md`.
+To learn how to set up a virtual environment and available environment variables, refer to the AWS GameLift Gem's README located at `/Gems/AWSGameLift/cdk/README.md`.

-## Prepare Server Package
+## Prepare a server package

-Prepare a server package that can be uploaded to GameLift.
-For more information, read [AWS GameLift Build Packaging for Windows](build-build-packaging-for-windows.md).
+Prepare a server package that you can upload to GameLift.
+For more information, refer to [AWS GameLift Gem Build Packaging for Windows](build-packaging-for-windows/).

-## Update Fleet Configuration
+## Update the fleet configuration

-Before deploying the CDK application, you must update the fleet configuration defined at `/Gems/AWSGameLift/cdk/aws_gamelift/fleet_configurations.py`.
+Before deploying the AWS CDK application, you must update the fleet configuration defined at `/Gems/AWSGameLift/cdk/aws_gamelift/fleet_configurations.py`.

-You can find descriptions for each field in the code comments or in the [Amazon GameLift resource type reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_GameLift.html) page in the AWS CloudFormation documentation.
+You can find descriptions for each field in the code comments or in the [Amazon GameLift resource type reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/AWS_GameLift.html) in the AWS CloudFormation User Guide.

-For best practices on configuring GameLift fleets to suit your application, read the [Amazon GameLift fleet design guide](https://docs.aws.amazon.com/gamelift/latest/developerguide/fleets-design.htm).
+For best practices on configuring GameLift fleets to suit your application, refer to the [GameLift fleet design guide](https://docs.aws.amazon.com/gamelift/latest/developerguide/fleets-design.html) in the Amazon GameLift Developer Guide.

-### Fleet Alias
+### Fleet alias

-You have the option to define an alias for each Amazon GameLift fleet destination, which makes it easier to switch player traffic from one fleet to another.
+To more easily switch player traffic from one fleet to another, you can define an alias for each GameLift fleet destination.

 To define a fleet alias, add the following block inside the configuration for a fleet:
 ```bash